mvolkmann/blog/src/sample.md

    </html>
    ```

-   When the "Get Bun Vesion" button is clicked,
+   The `hx-get` attribute specifies that
+   when the `button` element is triggered (clicked)
-   an HTTP GET request is sent to `/version`.
+   an HTTP GET request should be sent to the endpoint at `/version`.

-   The text it returns replaces the innerHTML of the element with id "version".
+   The `hx-target` attribute specifies that the text the endpoint returns
+   should replace the `innerHTML` of the element with id "version".

    We are getting the htmx library from a CDN,
    but it can also be downloaded and accessed as part of the app.